 ⬩ Team Members ⬩

-Kristen Essig, Culinary Director
+Kristen Essig, Director of Culinary Outreach and Development

 Kristen joined Stonewood Farm in 2023 as Culinary Director, bringing the skills and experiences of an accomplished executive chef to support our charitable and educational mission.
 In this role, Kristen oversees food sourcing and preparation for Stonewood’s fundraising gatherings and serves as the liaison between our Market Garden and our wholesale customers, ensuring that Farm Managers Sam and Jeremy’s fresh produce reaches your plate without a hitch.
 She also works with the Stonewood team in all aspects of our community outreach as we fulfill our goal to promote food justice throughout the region.